buckley-w-david/discord-interactions-flask/docs/source/usage/quickstart.rst

 .. code-block:: python

     @discord.command("slash-example")
-    def chat_command(interaction: types.ChatInteraction) -> types.InteractionResponse:
+    def chat_command(interaction: interactions.ChatInteraction) -> types.InteractionResponse:
         ...

 There's actually a lot going on in this little snippet.

 :code:`@discord.command("slack-example")` applies a decorator to the :code:`chat_command` function.
 This decorator knows how to construct the correct type of command based on the functions type hints.
-This function has declared that it takes a :class:`~flask_discord_interactions.discord_types.ChatInteraction` parameter, and based on that the library knows to construct a `Slash Command <https://discord.com/developers/docs/interactions/application-commands#slash-commands>`_.
+This function has declared that it takes a :class:`~flask_discord_interactions.interactions.ChatInteraction` parameter, and based on that the library knows to construct a `Slash Command <https://discord.com/developers/docs/interactions/application-commands#slash-commands>`_.

 Since a name was passed to :meth:`~flask_discord_interactions.discord.Discord.command`, that name will be used to trigger the action, in this case "/slack-example".
 If no name was given, it would default to the functions name: "chat_command".

 .. code-block:: python

-    def chat_command(interaction: types.ChatInteraction) -> types.InteractionResponse:
+    def chat_command(interaction: interactions.ChatInteraction) -> types.InteractionResponse:
         return types.InteractionResponse(
                 type=types.InteractionCallbackType.CHANNEL_MESSAGE_WITH_SOURCE,
-                        data=types.InteractionCallbackDataMessages(
+                        data=types.InteractionCallbackDataMessage(
-                data=types.InteractionCallbackDataMessages(
+                data=types.InteractionCallbackDataMessage(
                     content="Hello, World!"
                 )
             )

 As of the current version of the project, this is where the convenience features end.

-1. The command is passed a :class:`flask_discord_interactions.discord_types.ChatInteraction` instance.
+1. The command is passed a :class:`flask_discord_interactions.interactions.ChatInteraction` instance.
 This is a just the data we were sent from discord, serialized into a :class:`~dataclasses.dataclass`.

 2. A command must return an :class:`flask_discord_interactions.discord_types.InteractionResponse` instance, and you must construct this manually.